Suplex: German suplex

 Formally known as a reverse gutwrench suplex or waist-lock belly-to-back suplex, and abbreviated as a German, this move sees the wrestler stand behind the opponent, grab them around their waist, lift them up, and fall backwards while bridging their back and legs, slamming the opponent down to the mat shoulder and upper back first.
 The wrestler keeps the waistlock and continues bridging with their back and legs, pinning the opponent's shoulders down against the mat.
 The regular pinning variation can be referred to as the German suplex pin or German suplex hold.
 The wrestler can also release the opponent in mid arch, which is referred to as a release German suplex.
 The move is named after the innovator of the bridging version of the move, Karl Gotch, who had originally coined the move to be known as the Atomic suplex, but had to be scrapped by Japanese promoters due to the taboo nature of the Japanese atomic bombings post-Second World War.
+The actual suplex itself was said to have been innovated by wrestlers from Finland.